rytheranderson/pyfracgen/README.md

 ## Description
-Python Fractal Generation is a package for making interesting/aesthetic fractal images somewhat quickly and (hopefully) easily.
+Python Fractal Generation is a package for making interesting/aesthetic fractal images quickly (for Python) and (hopefully) easily.
 Many unique fractal images can be generated using only a few functions.
 ## Installation

 `pyfracgen` can currently be installed from the following sources (if you want